 Students are accepted to the SCCD by audition and may choose to audition as ballet majors, modern dance majors or for either major.
 Students who enter as ballet or modern dance majors often choose to pursue a minor in another field, but are not required to do so.

 When students choose to pursue a major in a field outside the SCCD, they should check with their adviser to know which majors are possible to combine with the BFA.
 Additional majors may require students to take a summer study and/or an extra semester/year to complete degree requirements.
-Recent examples of successful double majors with dance include political science, educational studies, math and communications.
+Recent examples of successful double majors with dance include political science, math and strategic communications.

 See the course catalog for a complete list of course offerings and descriptions.